-- To reduce the sharpness of the red onion, soak the roughly chopped onions in room temperature water for about 10 minutes.
+- To reduce the sharpness of the red onion, soak the roughly chopped onions in room-temperature water for about 10 minutes.
 Drain and pat dry before adding them to the food processor.

 - Pulse the pico de gallo ingredients gradually in the food processor until minced.
-Go slowly or they will liquify too much.
+Go slowly or they will liquefy too much.
 Drain in a sieve to remove excess liquid from the tomatoes as needed.

 - For serving: The chipotle black bean dip tastes great both warm and chilled.
 It's more than just a dip for chips, use it as a filling for burritos, tacos, or quesadillas.
 The pico de gallo tastes even better the next day once the flavors have melded.

-For single serve meal prep, transfer the bean dip to three separate containers with lids.
+For single-serve meal prep, transfer the bean dip to three separate containers with lids.
 Top with the desired amount of pico de gallo.
 These jars taste even better the next day!
 Alternatively, transfer any remaining chipotle black bean dip and pico de gallo to two separate airtight containers.
 Refrigerate for up to 4 days.
 This dip can be frozen for up to one month.

 🙋🏽♀️ Recipe FAQs